Neil Webb: Manchester United

 In July 1989 he joined Manchester United.
 The transfer fee of £1.5 million was determined by a transfer tribunal (Forest manager Brian Clough, reluctant for Webb to leave, offered to pay this to keep him).
 Webb scored on his league debut on 19 August 1989, when they achieved a 4–1 home win over defending league champions Arsenal on the opening day of the 1989–90 season.

 He joined United at a time when they were entering their fourth season under the management of Alex Ferguson, but had yet to win a major trophy under him in spite of heavy spending on new players – with Webb arriving around the same time as Danny Wallace, Mike Phelan and Gary Pallister.

 After just a few games at United, Webb ruptured his achilles tendon while playing a match for England against Sweden in September 1989.
 Webb made his comeback for United as a substitute against Southampton on 24 March 1990, and made his first start since the injury the following Saturday, at home to Coventry City.
 Despite positive early indications - Reuters called him the "most influential player on the pitch" during a September 1990 clash with Luton Town - he never fully regained his pre-injury form, suffering from weight problems and other injuries.
 Webb was still a precise passer of the ball and was included in the England 1990 World Cup squad, having returned to action during the second half of the 1989–90 season.
-He also helped Manchester United win the FA Cup in 1990, UEFA Cup Winners' Cup in 1991, and Football League Cup in 1992.
+He also helped Manchester United win the FA Cup in 1990 (scoring in the semi-final against Oldham Athletic), UEFA Cup Winners' Cup in 1991, and Football League Cup in 1992.

-In the 1990 FA Cup final, he memorably hit a clinical 50-yard pass to Lee Martin who subsequently scored the winning goal in the FA Cup Final replay.
+In the 1990 FA Cup final replay, he memorably hit a clinical 50-yard pass to Lee Martin who subsequently scored the winning goal.

 He played in 31 out of 42 First Division games for Manchester United in 1991–92, but missed the final few games of the season due to a rift with manager Alex Ferguson – some fans even blamed United's failure to win the league title that season on Webb.
 He famously dawdled off the pitch after being subbed in a 2-1 home defeat to Forest during the season's final stages.
 He was also faced with stiff competition for a place in the centre or on the right of midfield - as well as Bryan Robson and three midfielders who had joined United in 1989, he was now faced with competition from Soviet winger Andrei Kanchelskis.

 Webb only played one game for United in the new FA Premier League, and after months of media reports that he would be on his way out of Old Trafford, he finally left three months into the 1992–93 season.